anishathalye/dotbot/README.md

       path: zshrc
 ```

-If the source location is omitted or NULL, dotbot will use the destination instead, without a leading `.` if present.
-This makes the following three config files equivalent:
+If the source location is omitted or set to `null`, Dotbot will use the
+basename of the destination, with a leading `.` stripped if present.
+This makes
+the following three config files equivalent:

 ```yaml
 - link: